Cat communication: Dominance

-Dominance can be seen among cats in multi-cat households.
+Dominance can be seen among domestic cats in multi-cat households.
 "Subordinate" cats submit to the "dominant" cat.
 Dominance includes such behaviors as the submissive cats walking around the dominant cat, waiting for the dominant cat to walk past them, avoiding eye contact, crouching, lying on their side (defensive posture), and retreating when the dominant cat approaches.
 Dominant cats present a specific body posture as well.
 The cat displays ears straight up, the base of its tail will be arched, and it looks directly at subordinate cats.
 These dominant cats are usually not aggressive, but if a subordinate cat blocks the food source they may become aggressive.
 When this aggressive behavior occurs, it could also lead to the dominant cat preventing subordinate cats from eating and using the litter box.
 This can cause the subordinate cat to defecate somewhere else and create problems with human interaction.